Easy access savings accounts

 Easy access accounts may also be a good idea for first-time savers and those who want to get into the habit of saving without making a big commitment, because you don’t need a lump sum to kickstart your savings.

 For example, some easy access accounts require as little as £1 to open (although these might not be high-yield savings accounts).
 Although you typically don’t need to invest a lot to open an easy access account, it’s important to try and save as much as you can, as you’ll earn more interest that way.
+Some easy access savings accounts may also call themselves a 'triple access savings account', where you can make up to three withdrawals a year without a penalty while others may allow unlimited withdrawals.

 It’s usually beneficial to compare easy access savings accounts to find one that suits you and your savings goals.
 You can quickly compare a range of easy access savings accounts by visiting the table at the top of this page.